codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 void loop() {
 }
 ```
+I think many people use Wifi on ESP32 in this or a similar way.
 After compiling und uploading this sketch to the ESP32 the serial output shows that Wifi is working fine:
 ```
 Connect Wifi with credentials
 .